solanack/AdaptX/ROADMAP.md

 Arweave for permanent storage
 "We don't build another bot—we build infrastructure."

-vbnet
+This roadmap begins in February 2025 and extends into early 2026, laying out a structured and ambitious execution timeline for AdaptX.

+markdown
 Copy
-Edit

-This roadmap now starts in **February 2025** and extends into **early 2026**, ensuring a logical and structured execution timeline.
-Let me know if you need further refinements! 🚀
+---